ravinegi17/crud-app/README.md

 );
 ```

-3. Run the app in a local server (XAMPP, Laragon, etc.)
+3. Run the app in a local server.

 4. Use `import.php` to upload a sample XML like: